Mills College Music Building Renovation

 Oakland, CA

 The award-winning renovation of the 1928 Spanish Colonial-style Mills College Music Building included new additions, ADA upgrades, refurbished classrooms, new A/V and performance space, and, perhaps most noticeably, the upgrade of the Littlefield Concert Hall.
 The rehabilitated hall includes upgraded acoustics, seating and orchestra space enhancements, stage expansion, and restoration of the Raymond Boynton mural.
 The project was completed within a limited budget and an ambitious one-year schedule.
-Rutherford + Chekene served as structural engineer for the renovation.
-R+C provided structural engineering services previously for the building's partial upgrade.
+R+C served as the structural engineer for the renovation and previously provided structural engineering services for a partial upgrade of the building.
 The renovation of the building's gem, the Jeannik Mequet Littlefield concert hall, took the design and construction team 18 months to complete.

 Highlights of the renovation included: